20lives/tailwindcss-rtl/README.md

 Internationalization in semitic languages needs more than just translating texts, you would also need to mirror the layout horizontally.
 This can be done by adding `dir="rtl"` the the layout `body` tag, but this is propably not be enough and you will need to create a diffirect style for RTL.

-With **tailwind-dir** plugin you will be able to support both RTL and LTR in the same style.
+With **tailwindcss-rtl** plugin you will be able to support both RTL and LTR in the same style.

 A full example can be seen here: [workaction-rtl](https://github.com/20lives/workcation-nuxt-i18n-rtl)